Luminosaa/Virtualization-Cold-Migration/lab_2/ANSWERS.md

 We remind you that for running the virtual machine, the VMM calls the KVM_RUN ioctl on the bootstrap vCPU in an infinite loop.
 The messsage "KVM_EXIT_HLT" is printed by the VMM in the function vm_exit_handler.
-That means that the virtual machine triggered a VM trap due to the "hlt" instruction.
+That means that the virtual machine triggered a VM exit due to the "hlt" instruction.
-(In virtualized mode, some instructions trigger VM trap handled by the hypervisor.)
+(In virtualized mode, some instructions trigger VM exit handled by the hypervisor.)
-After handling the VM trap by printing the message, the VMM resumes the VM execution.
+After handling the VM exit by printing the message, the VMM resumes the VM execution.

-## Step 2: Handling VM exit
+## Step 2: Handling VM exits
-- Explain the meaning of the VM exits.
+- Explain the meaning of the VM exit.

 Classical Linux C application performs system call handled by the Operating System (system call handler).
 If you take a look at the VMM code (manager.c), it only loads the boot (compiled file of boot.asm) and the application codes.